rbroek/objectiv.io/docs-playground/docs/tracking/api-reference/event-trackers/trackURLChange.md

 <br />

 :::tip Did you know ?
-`trackApplicationLoaded` is just syntactic sugar on top of [trackEvent](/tracking/api-reference/low-level/trackEvent.md).
+`trackURLChange` is just syntactic sugar on top of [trackEvent](/tracking/api-reference/low-level/trackEvent.md).
 :::

 <br />